gshanemiller/reinvent/doc/packet_design.md

     pattern[2].mask = &portMask;
     pattern[2].spec = &portSpec;

-    // paterns 0 (ETH), 1 (IPV4) do not get a mask/spec
+    // paterns 0 (ETH), 1 (IPV4) do not get a mask/spec/action
-    // Everything is matched by default there and no action taken
+    // Everything there is pass through

     // Setup the RXQ queue we want to assign struct rte_flow_action_queue queue;